 Skip to main contentAccessibility feedback

-How valid is the consecration of the bread and wine in a Lutheran or Episcopal holy eucharist liturgy?
+How valid is the consecration of the bread and wine in a Lutheran or Episcopal eucharistic liturgy?

 Question:

-How valid is the consecration of the bread and wine in a Lutheran or Episcopal Holy Eucharist liturgy?
-I am a Lutheran considering becoming a Catholic, and I have always believed/sensed that holy communion in the Lutheran church is in fact holy, and not a sham.
+How valid is the consecration of the bread and wine in a Lutheran or Episcopal eucharistic liturgy?
+I am a Lutheran considering becoming a Catholic.

 Answer:

-For the consecration of the elements to take place, it must be performed by a ministerial priest, whose role is different from that of the universal priesthood all believers.
-Since the Catholic Church, the Eastern Orthodox churches, and the other ancient Christian churches have preserved the ministerial priesthood through the apostolic succession of bishops, their Eucharist is valid.
+For the valid consecration of the bread and wine to take place, it must be offered by a validly ordained ministerial priest of Jesus Christ, whose role is different from that of the universal priesthood of all believers (see Heb.
+5:1-4).
+Because the Catholic Church, the Eastern Orthodox churches, and the other ancient Christian churches have preserved the ministerial priesthood through the valid apostolic succession of their bishops, their Eucharist is valid.

 Did you like this content?
 Please help keep us ad-free